The 2026 Future City Wisconsin Regional Date is TBD – January 2026

 Learn More About the Future City Competition

 The Future City Competition is a project-based learning activity introducing middle school students to project management and the Engineering Design Process.
 Future City starts with a question – How can we make the world a better place?
 To answer it, middle school students imagine, research, design, and build cities of the future that showcase their solution to a citywide sustainability issue.
-Students research, plan, and build a city that exists 100 years in the future while assessing risk and meeting a schedule.
+Students research, plan, and create a city that exists 100 years in the future while assessing risk and meeting a schedule.
 Through the deliverables of the project, students will:

 • Apply math and science concepts to real-world issues.